Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Frequently Asked Questions ==

+= Where can I find complete documentation for this plugin = You can find the full documentation for this plugin on the [WP Express Checkout plugin documentation](https://wp-express-checkout.com/wp-express-checkout-plugin-documentation/) page.

-= Does it use the new/latest PayPal checkout option? =
+= Does it use the newest/latest PayPal checkout option? =

 Yes, this plugin uses the new PayPal checkout API.